ladisk/pyuff/docs/source/showcase.rst

     uffwrite = pyuff.UFF('./data/measurement.uff')
     uffwrite.write_sets(data,'add')

-Or we can use support function ``dict_58`` to prepare the dictionary for creating UFF file.
+Or we can use support function ``dict_58`` to prepare the dictionary for creating the UFF file.
 Functions for other datasets can be found  in :doc:`Supported_datasets`

 .. code:: python